sameeranamarnath/text-to-sql-langchain/README.md

 Setup:
-pip install -r requirements.txt --user streamlit is optional, but it seemed good enough for deploying and hosting the solution
+pip install -r requirements.txt --user streamlit is optional, but it seemed good enough for getting an interface going and hosting the solution, plus i like the way i works with github actions

-create .env file with the following value OPEN_API_KEY= key_obtained_from_openai_website

-Run the script using command line/terminal/powershell with the following syntax python text-to-sql.py "query"
-egs:
-python text-to-sql.py "Combine two user tables a and b to identify the common customers"
+:P Amar